convince-project/AS2FM/docs/source/howto.rst

 In AS2FM, we extended the SCXML language with some additional functionalities, to support the following ROS specific features:

-* :ref:`ROS Timers <ros_timers>`: to schedule events at a specific rate
+* :ref:`ROS Timers <ros_timers>`: to trigger callbacks at a specific rate
 * :ref:`ROS Topics <ros_topics>`: to publish-receive messages via a ROS topic
 * :ref:`ROS Services <ros_services>`: to call a ROS service and implement service servers
 * :ref:`ROS Actions <ros_actions>`: to call a ROS action and implement action servers (under development)

-All functionalities require the interface to be declared before being used, similarly to variables in the SCXML datamodel.
+All functionalities require the interface to be declared before being used, similarly to how ROS requires the interfaces to be declared in a node.
+In (ROS) SCXML, this is done similarly to how variables are defined in the datamodel.

 .. _ros_timers:

 ROS Timers
 ___________

-ROS Timers are used to schedule events at a specific rate.
+ROS Timers are used to trigger callbacks (behaving like an SCXML transition) at a specific rate.
 They can be declared as follows:

 .. code-block:: xml